alex-rosta/civo-env/README.md

    ```
    terraform apply
    ```
-5. Proceed to the k3s stage
+5. Proceed to the k3s stage (The kubeconfig file used for cluster operations will be written to the infra folder and referenced)
    ```
    cd ../k3s && terraform init
+   terraform apply
    ```

 ## Accessing Services